Methods

 }

-Note that in some countries (e.g. the US) there’s no way to differentiate between fixed-line and mobile numbers, so in those cases it will return FIXED_LINE_OR_MOBILE — hence the need to check for both values above.
+In some countries (e.g. the US) there’s no way to differentiate between fixed-line and mobile numbers, so in those cases it will return "FIXED_LINE_OR_MOBILE" — hence the need to check for both values above.

-Returns null if no country is currently selected (e.g. the empty/globe state).
+Get the currently selected Country, or else null if no country is currently selected (e.g. the empty/globe state).
+Note: previously named getSelectedCountryData.

 getValidationError

-Get more information about an invalid number.
-It returns an integer that matches the intlTelInput.utils.validationError enum, or null if the number is valid.
-See Deriving a user-facing error message for how to turn the error code into a message.
+Get more information about an invalid number — returns a ValidationError string, or null if it can’t be determined.
+See Show a user-facing error message for a worked example.
 Requires the utils script to be loaded.

 isValidNumber